microsoft/EdgeML/README.md

 provide optimized binaries for some of the ONNX models trained by this library.

 ### Contributors:
-Code for algorithms, applications and tools was contributed by:
+Code for algorithms, applications and tools contributed by:
   - [Don Dennis](https://dkdennis.xyz)
   - [Sridhar Gopinath](http://www.sridhargopinath.in/)
   - [Chirag Gupta](https://aigen.github.io/)